guypursey/Beth/bot-client/README.md

 ###`process`###

 *Function.* The main function for forming responses to the user.
-Receives input from user, a ruleset, the order of depth (beginning at zero) and a filter within which to sift results.
+Receives input from user, a ruleset, a regular expression for `lookfor` keys, the `lookfor` object, the order of depth (beginning at zero) and a filter within which to sift results.
 Returns an object containing `responses` and `deferrals` properties, based on the reassembly rules of the provided ruleset.

 If the ruleset has a ruleset, this function is called recursively and the returned results are then concatenated.